 Trauma Informed Yoga | IN STUDIO

-Support others in moving beyond stress, grief, trauma and burnout with embodied awareness and evidence-based yoga practices.
+Support your students in moving beyond stress, grief, trauma and burnout with teaching skills rooted in mindful, trauma informed principles – from how you hold space and use language through to embodied awareness and evidence-based practices.

 This training is for you if…